Eocs Receive Senior Level Guidance From

 Key Functions of EOCs

-• Coordination: EOCs facilitate the coordination of activities among different agencies and organizations involved in the emergency response.
+• Coordination: EOCs help with the coordination of activities among different agencies and organizations involved in the emergency response.

 • Communication: They serve as a central point for gathering, analyzing, and disseminating information to stakeholders, including first responders, government officials, and the public.